hlib-lozhkovyi/chudo-table/README.md

 React is component-based framework.
 We store the application UI state in components.
 Applications we develop looks like set of Containers and Components in some hierarchy.
-However, when it comes to the tables, we're breaking all "rules" and finnaly our table looks like.
+However, when it comes to the tables, we're breaking all "rules" and in the end our table looks like.

 ```jsx
 const { fetch, data, status, error, ... } = useData();